raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

   - "projects/YOUR_PROJECT/notificationChannels/YOUR_CHANNEL_ID"
 ```

 **Pro Tip:** Set up alerts for the metrics that matter: error rate, response time, and memory usage.
-Don't alert on everything – that leads to alert fatigue[^1_16].
+Don't alert on everything – that leads to alert fatigue.

 ### Auto-Scaling Configuration